Nadi astrology

-Nādi Astrology (') is a form of astrology practiced in Tamil Nadu and adjacent regions in India.
+Nādi Astrology (') is a form of astrology practiced in Tamil Nadu and adjacent regions in India, chiefly in the erstwhile Tanjore country.
 It is based on the belief that the present lives of many humans were foreseen by Hindu sages in ancient times.

 History

 In Tamil Nadu, the texts are mainly written in Vatteluttu, which was an abugida script used to write Tamil up until the 12th century CE.
 The content of the manuscripts is often attributed to the Vedic sage Agastya who is believed to have possessed a highly developed consciousness.
 These ancient records of providence were made famous by practitioners around the Vaitheeshwaran Temple in the state of Tamil Nadu.
 First, the Nadi palm leaves are located based on thumb impressions (right for men, left for women).

 These Nadi leaves were initially stored on the premises of Thanjavur's Saraswati Mahal Library in Tamil Nadu.
 The British colonialists later showed interest in the Nadi leaves concerned with herbs and medicine, future prediction, etc. Some leaves got destroyed, and the remaining were auctioned during the British Raj (rule).
 These Nadi leaves were obtained by the families of astrologers at the Vaitheeswaran Temple and have been passed down the years from one generation to the other.

 This entire science is kept as the deepest and the darkest secret.
 These secrets are often kept to the specific community i.e. the Valluvars and Vanniyars.
 The people belonging to other communities cannot know these secrets.

 There is also another set of astrologers claiming that the content written on the palm leaf is the conversation between Shiva and Parvathi.
 This is called "Shiva nadi jyotisiyam".